MichaelSchmidle/lmix-deploy/README.md

 ## Overview 🌟

-LMiX is not just another AI chat interface - it's a platform for orchestrating rich interactions between multiple AI assistants, each with their own role, perspective, and knowledge state.
+LMiX is not just another AI chat interface - it's a platform for orchestrating rich productions between multiple AI assistants, each with their own role, perspective, and knowledge state.
 Think of it as a theater where you're the director, but your actors can evolve beyond their initial roles and even break the fourth wall.

 ## Quick Start 🏃